PlanterApp/planter_blog/content/posts/diy-plant-trellises/index.md

 Form two branches into a wide ‘A’ shape, or place them parallel, and connect them with horizontal rungs using smaller twigs and twine.
 This type of structure can be leaned over a bed or stood upright like a ladder.
 It works well for cucumbers or smaller squash varieties and can be adapted in size depending on your available cuttings.

 **Woven Panels**
 If you have flexible branches like willow or dogwood, try weaving them horizontally between upright stakes to create a rustic lattice.
 These panels can support sweet peas, nasturtiums, or even leafy crops like chard when positioned as a backdrop.
 You can also use woven panels to edge off a bed or provide shade for tender seedlings.
+Typically, you'll need at least 5-7 upright poles for good rigidity, with as many crossmembers as you'd like.
+Trailing vine plants will appreciate larger gaps for example.

 {{< notice note >}}For these types of supports, plan the spacing of your cross-braces to suit what you're growing.
 Tomatoes will need smaller ‘rungs’ while beans will need far fewer. {{< /notice >}}